ipv6tech/cloud-networking-101/lab/lab3.md

 **Congratulations!**

 At this point you've configured OCI CLI with the same permissions as your account.
-If your account has admin privileges you should be able to use the Terraform plan to build the i2lab environment.
+If your account has admin privileges you should be able to use the OpenTofu plan to build the i2lab environment.

 </details>